fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+better focus does not mean seeing less but seeing less irrelevant things.

 One should never forget that by actually perfecting one piece one gains and learns more than by starting or half-finishing a dozen.
   Johannes Brahms